RVA Rice Village Guide

 University Reconstruction (between Kirby and Main Street)

 In 2013-14, the City of Houston's Parking Management office conducted a parking survey of Rice Village stakeholders, resulting in recommendations that included metering curbside parking places on public streets (as presently is done in Houston's central business district) in order to encourage parking turn-over and to generate revenue which could be used by the Village for beautification and to improve area infrastructure.
 In 2015, a follow-up study conducted by Rice University's Kinder Institute for Urban Research proved that even at times of peak parking demand, there are more than 1,000 unused parking spaces in the Rice Village, suggesting that better management of existing, privately-owned parking spaces could help to alleviate the perceived parking shortages which current protectionist parking practices have created.
-In February of 2017, two of the largest property management companies in the Rice Village, Trademark Properties and La Mesa Properties, acted on these recommendations by allowing parking spaces on private property to be utilized as shared community assets.
+In February of 2017, two of the largest property management companies in the Rice Village acted on these recommendations by allowing parking spaces on their privately owned properties to be utilized as shared community assets.